microbrewerGM/Threat-Oracle/INTERACTION_LOG.md

 ## Interactions

-### 2025-03-23: Enhanced Visualization Feature Request
+### 2025-03-23: Automated Development Workflow Implementation

 **Participants**: Aaron Smith, Cline

-**Topic**: User request for enhanced visualization features
+**Topic**: Implementation of automated development workflow checks

 **Key Points**:
+- Identified the need for automated enforcement of the development workflow
+- Created pre-push hook script to verify user approval in INTERACTION_LOG.md
+- Added GitHub Actions workflow to enforce the same checks in CI
+- Implemented a complete_feature_workflow.py script to automate the PR creation, review, merge, and cleanup process
+- Updated pre-commit configuration to include the user approval check
+- Enhanced documentation to reflect the new automated workflow

+**Outcome**:
+- Created scripts/check_user_approval.py to verify user approval before pushing code
+- Added scripts/complete_feature_workflow.py to automate the PR process
+- Updated .pre-commit-config.yaml to include the user approval check
+- Created .github/workflows/ci.yml to enforce workflow checks in CI
+- Updated GIT_WORKFLOW.md with detailed instructions for the automated workflow
+- Successfully tested the workflow with the enhanced visualization feature

+**Follow-up Actions**:
+- Monitor the effectiveness of the automated checks
+- Consider adding more checks to the workflow
+- Provide training to team members on the new workflow

+### 2025-03-23: Enhanced Visualization Implementation

+**Participants**: Aaron Smith, Cline

+**Topic**: Implementation of enhanced visualization features

+**Key Points**:
 - User requested enhanced info popups on the visualization to include pertinent asset information
-- Suggested card-like visual popups with sections listing important asset information
+- Implemented card-like visual popups with sections listing important asset information
-- Requested drilldown functionality to access detailed asset data from the popup
+- Added drilldown functionality to access detailed asset data from the popup
-- Proposed using a small font double chevron symbol as a visual indicator for drilldown
+- Used a small font double chevron symbol as a visual indicator for drilldown
-- Emphasized consistent styling across all asset types
+- Ensured consistent styling across all asset types
+- Added edge popup functionality to display information about data flows
+- Improved graph interaction with clickable edges and edge labels
+- Added visual feedback with hover effects for better user experience

 **Outcome**:
-- Added new Increment 2.5: Enhanced Visualization to the development plan
+- Completed Increment 2.5: Enhanced Visualization as specified in the development plan
-- Enhanced existing Increment 2.4: Interactive Elements with additional tasks
+- Implemented AssetDetailPopup component for displaying asset information
+- Created EdgeDetailPopup component for displaying data flow information
+- Enhanced SimpleGraph component to support edge interactions
+- Added drilldown navigation to detailed views
+- Fixed test suite to include new components
-- Documented specific requirements for the visualization enhancements
+- User approval received for the implementation

 **Follow-up Actions**:
-- Implement the enhanced visualization features in future development
+- Consider adding more interactive features in future iterations
-- Consider creating mockups for the card-like popups
-- Research best practices for interactive graph visualizations
+- Explore performance optimizations for large graphs
+- Add more visualization options for different types of analysis

 ### 2025-03-23: Data Asset Schema Implementation